Dracaena Plant Care: 7 Tips to Keep It Healthy (2026)

 1. Light Requirements: Finding the Sweet Spot

-Dracaena plant placed near an east-facing window with bright indirect light - dracaena care light needs
+Dracaena plant beside an east-facing window receiving bright indirect light

 Dracaena plants prefer bright, indirect light — but here’s the good news: they’re pretty flexible.

-I initially placed my plant near a north-facing window, thinking I was protecting it from harsh sun.
+I initially placed mine near a north-facing window, thinking I was protecting it from harsh sun.
 The result?
 Slow growth and leggy stems.

 Here’s what I’ve learned about Dracaena lighting:

-• Acceptable: Low light conditions (growth will be slower)
+• Acceptable: Low light (growth will simply be slower)

 • Avoid: Direct afternoon sun (causes leaf burn)

-If you have a variegated variety like Dracaena ‘Lemon Lime,’ give it more light.
-These colorful cultivars need brighter conditions to maintain their striking patterns.
+If you have a variegated variety like Dracaena ‘Lemon Lime,’ give it more light — these colorful cultivars need brighter conditions to keep their striking patterns.

 2. Watering: The #1 Mistake You’re Probably Making